sadityakumar9211/clean-route/README.md

 # CleanRoute: Web Tool for LEAP & LCO2 routes
 This is a web tool for finding out least air pollution and least carbon dioxide emission path.
-It also features forecasting capability.
+It also features routes and air pollution exposure forecasting capabilities.